emanuel-metzenthin/KELOS-on-Kafka/README.md

 Techniques for outlier detection are applicable to and needed for a variety of domains, ranging from financial fraud detection to network security [4].
 The goal is to identify data points which are very different from the rest of the dataset.
 In the case of credit card fraud this could be card transactions accuring in a particularly high frequency or unusual location.
 The concept of *local* outliers works with the assumption that most datasets in the real-world are skewed and that their data points thus have varying distribution properties [1].
 Therefore a point is considered an outlier only if the density at that spot is considerably lower than at the surrounding points, rather than taking the global dataset density into account.

 Due to an increase in the data sizes and sources we have to deal with nowadays, algorithms that work on data streams instead of whole datasets are in high demand.
 There exist a few approaches to do outlier detection using data streaming [2][3][4].
 The KELOS algorithm [4] is an efficient and scalable solution to the problem.
-However no implementation of such an algorithm in a broadly adopted streaming framework is available.
-That is why we chose to implement KELOS using Kafka Streams.
+However, there is no publicly available implementation of this algorithm in a broadly adopted streaming framework, making it hard to deploy the algorithm in a real-world scenario.
+To remove this obstacle we chose to implement KELOS using Kafka Streams, a stream-processing library that is closely integrated with the popular Kafka message broker.

 # 4 Related work